JokeryEU/onestopshop_capstone/README.md

 - Check your order history
 - Change your profile info and password
 - As admin check the chart for number of sales/orders/users
-- As admin review customer orders and mark them to be delivered
+- As admin review customer orders and mark them to be delivered, also you can delete them if isnt paid
 - As admin check the number of products and add new products
 - As admin check the number of users and their role and modify or delete them